-The 1930s were dark in Barça’s history with the Republic, the Spanish Civil War and the assassination, by Franco, of the club’s President Sunyol, a Catalan MP, for opposing the regime on top of the founder’s suicide.
+The 1930s were dark in Barça’s history with the Republic, the Spanish Civil War and the assassination, by Franco, of the club’s President Sunyol, a Catalan MP, for opposing the regime.
+The Joan Gamper committed suicide.
 Franco’s troops also dropped a bomb on the stadium that destroyed it.

 During Franco’s times, Barça struggled but remained a core element of Catalan culture and heritage.
 In the 50s, it saw bright years thanks to Hungarian player Kubala, a beloved football hero that brought home many titles.
 In 1957, Camp Nou opened as the largest stadium in Europe, a top spot it has maintained.

-Towards the end of Franco’s regime, Barça started to thrive again.
-It was 1974 for the 75th anniversary of the club, that the anthem was written and many members of the Catalan society (Dali, Miro, Tapies) came to celebrate and donate pieces.
-Cruyff had also been signed on as a player.
+Towards the end of Franco’s dictatorship, Barça started to thrive again.
+It was in 1974, for the 75th anniversary of the club, that the anthem was written and many members of the Catalan society (Dali, Miro, Tapies) came to celebrate and donated pieces.
+Cruyff was also signed on as a player.

 When Franco died, Camp Nou first displayed the largest amount of Catalan flags since the Civil War.
 One month after his death, against R. Madrid, the stadium was colored in yellow and red.